-On behalf of Fifth Street Finance Corp. (the "Company"), enclosed herewith for filing, pursuant to Section 33 of the Investment Company Act of 1940, as amended, is a copy of the class action complaint filed by Solomon Chau, Derivatively on Behalf of Fifth Street Finance Corp., Plaintiff vs. Leonard M. Tannenbaum, Bernard D. Berman, Todd G. Owens, Ivelin M. Dimitrov, Alexander C. Frank, Steven M. Noreika, David H. Harrison, Brian S. Dunn, Douglas F. Ray, Richard P. Dutkiewicz, Byron J. Haney, James Castro-Blanco, Richard A. Petrocelli, Frank C. Meyer and Fifth Street Asset Management, Inc., Defendants, and Fifth Street Finance Corp., a Delaware corporation, Nominal Defendant, in the United States District Court for the District of Connecticut, involving the Company and certain officers, directors and related persons of the Company that has been delivered to the Company.
+On behalf of our client, Fifth Street Finance Corp., a Delaware corporation (the "Company"), and pursuant to Section 33 of the Investment Company Act of 1940, as amended, enclosed for filing please find a copy of the stockholder derivative complaint filed in the United States District Court for the District of Connecticut by Scott Avera, Derivatively on Behalf of the Company, Plaintiff, v.
+Leonard M. Tannenbaum, Bernard D. Berman, Todd G. Owens, Ivelin M. Dimitrov, Alexander C. Frank, Steven M. Noreika, David H. Harrison, Brian S. Dunn, Douglas F. Ray, Richard P. Dutkiewicz, Byron J. Haney, James Castro-Blanco, Richard A. Petrocelli, Frank C. Meyer, and Fifth Street Asset Management Inc., Defendants, and the Company, Nominal Defendant, involving the Company and certain of its officers, directors and related persons.